Making your first API v3 call with POSTMAN

 In the jwt.io it should looks like this:

-You can create a temporary token on the Settings page after you login to PDF Generator API.
+You can create a temporary token on the Settings page in your PDF Generator API account.
 The generated token uses your email address as the subject (sub) value and is valid for 15 minutes.
-These test tokens should never be used in production applications.

 Setting up the Postman App